MayaPosch/NymphCast/README.md

 To use the SDK, the Makefile in the SDK folder can be executed with a simple `make` command, after which a library file can be found in the `src/client_lib/lib` folder.

 **Note:** to compile the SDK, both [NymphRPC](https://github.com/MayaPosch/NymphRPC) and LibPOCO (1.5+) must be installed.

+**Note:** For Android, one can compile for ARMv7 Android using `make lib ANDROID=1`and for AArch64 Android using `ANDROID64=1`.
+This requires that the Android SDK and NDK are installed and on the system path.

 After this the only files needed by a client project are this library file and the `nymphcast_client.h` header file.